nathanwbrei/surrogate_toolkit/containers/libtorch_cuda/README.md

    singularity pull library://<your_syslab_img_path_and_tag>
    ```

-   You need to register to use the service, and the building process takes for 1 hour.
+   You need to register to use the service, and the building process takes 1 hour.

 By default, the singularity cache is at `${HOME}/.singularity/cache`.
 This must be
 reset on the farm due to limited `${HOME}` space.
 Update `SINGULARITY_CACHEDIR`